Sorry, you need to enable JavaScript to visit this website.

 One serious problem on the labour market, which has become increasingly apparent in recent years as a result of the demographic change, is the shortage of skilled labour.
 Companies are finding it increasingly difficult to satisfy their need for qualified workers.
 According to a study by the Bertelsmann Stiftung, this applies not only to the skilled trades, such as the heating, air conditioning, mechatronics and automation sectors, but to an increasing extent to healthcare, nursing and teaching professions.
 Government strategies to counteract these shortages include professional development and training programmes for employees, schemes facilitating the arrival of qualified skilled workers from abroad, but also improved career guidance services for young people.
 Given the skilled labour shortage, it is also important that young refugees can be integrated more easily into vocational training programmes and employment.

 According to another study on the training prospects of young people with a low level of school education published by the Bertelsmann Stiftung and German Children and Youth Foundation (Deutsche Kinder- und Jugendstiftung) in September 2022, the career prospects of school-leavers with a lower school-leaving certificate (Hauptschulabschluss) play an important role.
-Altogether 22.5% of school-leavers in 2020 had this kind of school-leaving certificate.
+Altogether 17% of school-leavers in 2023 held this type of school-leaving certificate, while 7% left without any qualification at all.
+The proportion of young non-German nationals among all school leavers without a school-leaving certificate has increased over the years, reaching over one quarter in 2023.
+This group of individuals accounted for 11% of all school leavers.
 Even if around three quarters of these young people intended to complete an apprenticeship or training, a significant number ended up in a so-called transition system, where they completed pre-vocational training schemes and college-based courses.
 Given the growing number of unfilled training places, this should be considered a problem.

 National studies and reports

-The current situation on the labour and vocational training market in Germany is regularly monitored and the findings are published in the reports of the Federal Employment Agency, such as in the publication Situation on the Training Market (Situation am Ausbildungsmarkt), last published in October 2022.
+The current situation on the labour and vocational training market in Germany is regularly monitored and the findings are published in the reports of the Federal Employment Agency, such as in the publication "Challenges for Young People in the Training and Labour Market" (Herausforderungen für junge Menschen am Ausbildungs- und Arbeitsmarkt), last published in March 2025.

 A wide range of studies and specialist publications support the federal government's (Bund) labour market and education policy-making.
 In Germany, programmes and initiatives relating to vocational training and the labour market are systematically monitored and evaluated.
 The results of this monitoring process are published in the Vocational Education and Training Report (Berufsbildungsbericht), the data report (Datenreport) as a supplement to the Vocational Education and Training Report and the Education Report (Bildungsbericht), among others.

-• Since 2006, the Federal Ministry of Education and Research has published its biannual report on education in Germany (Bildungsbericht), most recently in 2022.
+• Since 2006, the Federal Ministry of Education and Research has published its biannual report on education in Germany (National Bildungsbericht), most recently in 2024.
 It uses indicators to support the information it provides on the German education system as a whole, from early childhood education to adult education.
-In its special chapter, the current report focuses on the subject of people working in education.

 • The Federal Employment Agency's annual analysis of the skills shortage (Fachkräfteengpassanalyse) identifies professions where it is relatively difficult to fill registered vacancies as a result of the skills shortage.
+In 2020, results also became available for the federal states for the first time.
 The analysis is available for Germany as a whole, with the exception of occupational subgroups.

 • The annual business reports (Geschäftsberichte) of the Federal Employment Agency (Bundesagentur für Arbeit, BA) provide information on the impact of labour market policy.
 The BA also produces a monthly report on the labour and training places market for under-25-year-olds.